-In June 2018, our board of directors approved a compensation package for Arie Belldegrun, M.D., FACS, our Executive Chairman, which includes an option to purchase 186,000 shares of our common stock.
-In addition, Franz Humer, Ph.D., and Owen Witte, M.D., were each granted an option to purchase 35,000 shares of our common stock and an annual cash retainer of \$40,000, payable quarterly.
+In June 2018, our board of directors approved a compensation package for Arie Belldegrun, M.D., FACS, our Executive Chairman, which includes an option to purchase 976,500 shares of our common stock.
+In addition, Franz Humer, Ph.D., and Owen Witte, M.D., were each granted an option to purchase 183,750 shares of our common stock and an annual cash retainer of \$40,000, payable quarterly.
+In connection with her appointment to our board of directors in September 2018, Ms. Messemer was granted an option to purchase 210,000 shares of our common stock and an annual cash retainer of \$40,000, payable quarterly.
 Each of the options granted to Drs.
-Belldegrun, Humer and Witte are subject to a four-year vesting schedule, with 25% vesting one year after the vesting commencement date and the balance vesting monthly over the remaining 36 months, subject to each individual's continued service through each vesting date.
+Belldegrun, Humer and Witte and to Ms. Messemer are subject to a four-year vesting schedule, with 25% vesting one year after the vesting commencement date and the balance vesting monthly over the remaining 36 months, subject to each individual's continued service through each vesting date.
 As chair of the audit committee, Dr. Humer also received an annual cash retainer of \$25,000, payable quarterly.
 Please see "Certain Relationships and Related Party Transactions-Consulting Arrangements" for additional information relating to Dr. Belldegrun's compensation.